 2012 – South Africa and Botswana – Received a scholarship to travel for the IACM conference in Cape Town, turned it into a six week trip across two countries.

-2012-2013 – SE Asia Soul-Searching – Using a friend’s wedding as an excuse, went to Taiwan, Thailand, Singapore, and Indonesia to search for jobs and build my writing career.
+2012-2013 – SE Asia Soul-Searching – Using a friend’s wedding as an excuse, went to Taiwan, Thailand, Singapore, and Indonesia to build my writing career.
+Published several articles during this trip.

 Can I post content here?